capactio/capact/docs/proposal/20211207-delegated-storage.md

 1. Using the `cap.*` rule to define common TypeInstance injection

   **Reason**: That would be too difficult to understand for System Administrator and System User.
 Additional property seem as better solution.

+## Potential future evolution

+There is another concept, where storage backend service handles both CRUD operations for TypeInstances and external resources.
+For example, Helm backend service would manage Helm Releases.
+Underneath it could use Helm operator.

+### Key points
+- Get rid of current runners and rework them to asynchronous services which manage resources
+- Synchronous gRPC + Protobuf API
+- There should be still a container which passes inputs to the async service and waits for completion:
+  - Periodically polling status of the async task from the service.
+  - We need runner-specific Capact manifests to have proper Interface with Input/Output Types (for example, separate manifests for installing Helm charts, Terraform apply etc.)
+  - We can have one generic Docker image.
+- At current state, in a result, the Argo workflow would be most time-consuming on the TypeInstance creation (upload) step.
+  - To solve that, we would need to upload TypeInstances during workflow:
+    - It would make sense as we want to save the TypeInstances for failed workflows anyway.
+See the [related issue](https://github.com/capactio/capact/issues/563).
+    - To upload the TypeInstance into Hub:
+      - Use dedicated Action in workflow
+      - Or, The service could upload TypeInstance directly and pass its ID into workflow.
+  - (Rejected) Or, we would need to implement our own workflow progress reporting.

+### Summary

+Initially, I backed off from this idea as it seemed to me as too invasive.
+While this idea seem to have a potential, I wasn't able to fully think the idea through.
+It definitely brings additional problems to solve, apart from the one described within this proposal.
+Fortunately, most of the solutions described in this document would be also applicable to the future evolution of the concept, so this topic could be continued in future.

 ## Consequences